findelabs/proxima/docs/src/configuration/index.md

 Proxima is configured via a yaml config file, which currently specifies just the subfolders, endpoints, and various endpoint options which Proxima will serve.

-In the future, we will be including many more configration options within this config.
+In the future, we will be including many more configuration options within this config.

 ### Configuration Syntax